Vyral/base-template/_drafts/what-are-the-requirements-for-a-room-to-be-considered-a-bedroom.md

 {% include youtube.html %}

+<center><em>What must a room have to be considered a bedroom?
+Here’s what you need to know.</em></center>

-I get a lot of questions about what the requirements are for a room to be considered a proper bedroom.
+<br>I get a lot of questions about what the requirements are for a room to be considered a proper bedroom.

 I reached out to a couple of local appraisers who let me know that **bedrooms do not actually require a closet to be considered a bedroom**.
 However, **a bedroom must have a window, and that window has to be large enough to enter and exit for safety purposes**.
 They may also take into account other things such as a door for privacy and whether you have to walk through a different room to get to that bedroom.